 In 2005 UCLA received an $8,000,000 bequest from the estate of Philip Whitcome.
 Dr Whitcome received his Ph.D. in 1974 from the Molecular Biology Interdepartmental Ph.D.
 Program and went on to a stellar career in the biotechnology industry.
 His gift allowed the establishment of the Whitcome Fellowship Program designed to attract highly talented students to a unique graduate training environment that emphasizes rapid progress toward groundbreaking scientific discoveries.

-The Whitcome Fellowship Program provides tuition/fees for two academic quarters, a monthly stipend for 12 months, and some travel funds.
 We invite applications from students with academic accomplishments and significant research experience in areas including biochemistry, systems biology, molecular biology and chemistry.
+Successful applicants receive support in the form of tuition/fees, a monthly stipend and travel funds.

 Information for Potential Applicants